bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

   meant it had to force miner signaling to start long before segwit's BIP9 timeout date.
 As an alternative in case BIP148 failed to gain sufficient support, [BIP149][] was proposed to give users another year to upgrade.
-BIP149 never gained much public support, but it did result in the creation of [BIP8][], which would see additional discussion in subsequent years.
+BIP149 never gained much public support, but it was the first proposal to use [BIP8][], which would see additional discussion in subsequent years.

-  Around the time BIP148 began receiving significant public support, several miners, exchanges, and other businesses signed their support for a two-step proposal that started with activation of segwit in a way that would remain in consensus with nodes supporting BIP148.
+  After BIP148 began receiving significant public support, several miners, exchanges, and other businesses signed their support for a two-step proposal that started with activation of segwit in a way that would remain in consensus with nodes supporting BIP148.
 This first stage was proposed